Applicants must meet the following admission requirements:

 - Evidence of strong research interest, written & verbal communication skills, organization, problem solving, creative thinking and determination

 - Availability of a faculty mentor with expertise in the applicant’s area of interest.
-The roster of program faculty will be posted on the University website with descriptions of research and contact information.
+Please see the roster of program faculty for descriptions of research areas and contact information.
 Prospective students are encouraged to contact potential faculty mentor(s) before applying.